Just-In-Time Access: Right Access, Right Resources, Right Reasons

 These three concepts of just-in-time access share an underlying theme: reducing unneeded privileged access.
 This can be done with or without agents; it all depends on each organization’s propensity to manage them.
 An ideal solution will reduce unnecessary access to critical systems while simultaneously making things easier for their employees.
 Organizations can institute policies that limit privileged access to when it is needed or if it’s outside of the specified time frame, much like the “kanban” concept introduced by Ohno.

 The typical workflow for just-in-time access is that a user (human or machine) requests access to a server, virtual machine or network device.
 The request is either checked against a policy of pre-approvals or goes to an administrator who either grants or denies access.
 (A jidoka could be useful here to enable task automation and ensure that workflows are followed, and mundane tasks aren’t subject to human error).
 The user, if granted access, enters the system and can go about their business as they normally would.
 After they’re done, they log off, and their access is revoked until they need it again.
-This just-in-time access workflow can be obtained in any of the above three ways, and provides organizations with a new way of approaching privileged access security.
+This just-in-time access workflow can be obtained in any of the above three ways, and provides organizations with a new way of approaching privileged access management.

 As Mr. Ohno envisioned in the 70s, teams need a laser-focus on the task at hand, in this case cybersecurity.
 They must eliminate unnecessary activities (or access), lean on automation and strive to find the best solution to fit the given problem.
 Just-in-time access is subject to continuous improvement, since there is no single magic bullet to solve the issue of privileged access.
-But, just-in-time access can be a powerful tool for privileged access security just as it was for Mr. Ohno’s factory assembly line.
+But, just-in-time access can be a powerful tool for privileged access management just as it was for Mr. Ohno’s factory assembly line.

 Stay tuned for Part 2 of just-in-time access blog series, which will cover CyberArk’s numerous capabilities from a product standpoint and what methods are appropriate for what scenarios.